dtmuller55/muller_resume/docs/index.md

 __Software Developer__ - RSP Supply
 - Mostly creating and editing programs that scrape information from specific websites
 - As there was no "senior developer", much of what I learned was self taught
-- Experience with Pandas, Selenium, BeautifulSoup, extraction of images and mp3 from video, audio to text, and threading.
+- Experience with Pandas, Selenium, BeautifulSoup, extraction of images and mp3 from video, audio to text, threading, and regular expressions.

 <!-- ### Footer